Test Run Detail Report

 • ERRORED_DOCUMENT_REQUEST – the requested page could not be reliably loaded.

-• NO_FCP – the page rendered no content, and the FCP metric was not created.
+• NO_FCP – the page did not render any content, not creating the FCP metric.

-• NOT_HTML – the page is not HTML, it was delivered with a MIME type of text/plain.
+• NOT_HTML – the page is not HTML, it was delivered with the MIME type text/plain.

-In such cases, ensure the page exists and, if so, that it is not blocking access to robots or hidden behind login or VPN.
+In such a case, make sure the page exists and if so, whether access is not blocked to robots or hidden behind a login or VPN.

-The test run detail grants you truly detailed data from synthetic Lighthouse tests.
-It is highly beneficial for developers to learn how to work with this page.
+The test run detail allows you to obtain truly detailed data from synthetic Lighthouse tests.
+For developers, it is very useful to learn to work with this page.

 Schedule a monitoring demo